 Notre Dame College is now offering a bachelor’s degree in health care administration that prepares students for high-paying, high-demand leadership roles in clinical and treatment settings.

-The College’s new Bachelor of Arts in health care administration is available beginning in fall 2020.
+The College’s new Bachelor of Arts in health care administration is available beginning in the 2020-2021 academic year.
 Jobs in health care management are growing much faster than the national average for all other occupations, and the mean salary is six-figures.
 These executives improve efficiency of operations and patient outcomes, changing people’s lives.

 Students in the healthcare administration program at Notre Dame acquire advanced knowledge of the dynamic business environment of healthcare while studying healthcare delivery, providers and their services and financing.
 Those who earn the degree will gain an understanding of the significant role healthcare executives have in improving the well-being of the communities their organizations serve.